NumEconCopenhagen/NumEconCopenhagen.netlify.com/content/guides/python-setup/index.md

 1. Go to [GitHub.com](https://github.com/) and sign up
 2. Download git from https://git-scm.com/
-3. Run installer
+3. Run installer with all the custom settings
-4. When asked choose "Visual Studio Code as Gits default editor"

 <br>